KrishnanSG/pytsal/README.md

 The library isn't mature or stable for production use yet.

-The best of the library currently would be for **non production use and rapid prototyping**.
+The best use of the library currently would be for **non production use and rapid prototyping**.

 ## Current Contributors